“Man…. I really don’t want to do this!” Ray complained, sprawling himself across the seat.

 “What do we do now?!”
 Pennie screamed.

 “We have no choice but to jump now,” Ray shouted.
-“We’re going down anyway; we should just begin our plan immediately!”
+“We’re going down anyway; we should just begin our original plan immediately!”

-“He’s right!
+“You’re right!
+Now’s not the time to get disheartened.
 Prepare to jump!”
 Kaela ordered.

-They ran to the side of the helicopter and Ray opened the door.
+They ran to the side of the helicopter, and Ray opened the door.
 Although she was scared, she did not hesitate to jump.
 As they began to fall, Pennie saw a beam of light hurtle towards them.
 It narrowly missed Ray, hitting the helicopter once more and blowing it up.
 Using their Light Shoes, Kaela and Pennie controlled the speed at which they fell, while Ray used his flames to decelerate slightly.
 The beams of light kept coming towards them as they narrowly dodged them.

 “We need to find a way to stop these attacks; we can’t keep this up forever!”
 Kaela shouted.